 - State schools supply seats for state residents with rules and percentages of seats that go to state residents.

-- If you’re an out-of-state resident applying to a state school, you have to have 44 in MCAT, 4.0 GPA, or you need to know somebody who knows somebody, or explain why you’re going to stay in that state and practice medicine.
+- If you’re an out-of-state resident applying to a state school, you generally need to have a very high MCAT score or 4.0 GPA, you need to know somebody who knows somebody, or you need to explain why you’re going to stay in that state and practice medicine.

 Go to medical school with an open mind.

-If you’re leaning towards a specialty, look for schools that have affiliations with a residency program.
+If you’re leaning toward a particular specialty, look for schools that have affiliations with a residency program.
 This will make it easier for you to get exposed to the people within that hospital and start building relationships.